zoebelle-pang/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all the student’s tags by typing `t/` without specifying any tags after it.
-* * You can remove all the student’s datetime by typing `d/` without specifying any datetime after it.
+* You can remove all the student’s datetime by typing `d/` without specifying any datetime after it.
+* Parameters should only include what is specified without any other characters.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.